MarioStanke/ddpg/mr/README.md

 There are two alternatives for running DDPG Bipedal.

 To run DDPG_Bipedal.ipynb:
-- Download DDPG_Bipedal.ipynb or clone this repository,
+- Clone this repository, change directory to /mr/,
-- Open jupyter lab and move to location of DDPG_Bipedal.ipynb,
+- Open jupyter lab and DDPG_Bipedal.ipynb,
-- Open DDPG_Bipedal.ipynb,
-- Follow instructions in first cell of DDPG_Bipedal.ipynb.
+- Follow instructions in first cell of DDPG_Bipedal.ipynb to run.

 To run DDPG_Bipedal.py:
-- Download DDPG_Bipedal.py or clone this repository,
-- Open terminal and change current directory to where DDPG_Bipedal.py is,
+- Clone this repository, change directory to /mr/
 - Run ```python DDPG_Bipedal.py --help```,
 - Run with arguments according to help description.